Peter Felt: Early life and family

 Birthplace of Peter Felt, erected by his father Peter Felt Sr., Temple, New Hampshire.
 Also known as the Felt-Tobey-Scott House.

-Peter Felt obtained his education at the New Ipswich Academy.
+Peter Felt Jr. obtained his education at the New Ipswich Academy.
 He became known as "Colonel Felt," though "no one recalled the origin of the title."
 In a book published in 1824, he is listed as "Colonel, Lieutenant Colonel" in the 22nd regiment of the state militia.

 On June 4, 1807, he married Polly Mary Fletcher (1785–1840), daughter of New Ipswich natives Mary Cummings (1763-1847) and Ebenezer Fletcher (1761-1831), who was wounded in the American Revolution and wrote A narrative of the captivity and sufferings of Ebenezer Fletcher of New Ipswich.

 Felt erected a house at Smithville (Smith Village), southwest of New Ipswich Common, across the lane from his father-in-law, Ebenezer Fletcher, whose home still stands.
 His wife gave birth to nine children, six of whom lived into adulthood.

 In 1810, Peter Felt, with Josiah and Joel Davis, helped convert an old ironworks and held a stake in a cotton textile mill on the north branch of the Souhegan River for 17 years.
 He was a New Hampshire state representative in 1825 and again between 1828 and 1829.

 He was a member on the committee for the Third Meeting-House in 1813 and was a subscriber for a new bell.
 From 1823 to 1830, he was a member of the Board of Trustees of New Ipswich Academy.
 From 1824 to 1829, Felt was a selectman in town council.
 In 1828, Col. Felt was a member of the committee that purchased and established the town poor farm.